webtech-coding/system_cpu/README.md

 # System CPU Status

 This is an application to visualise host system's CPU usage.
-The CPU data is computed every 500 millisecond and represented in a graph.
+The CPU data is computed every 500 milliseconds and represented in a graph.

 ### Build with